-Every quarter, we will highlight important findings and try to break everything down into layman’s terms.
+Every quarter, we highlight important findings and try to break everything down into layman’s terms.
 Still, it’s helpful to know some of the terminology.
 Here’s a list of important web terms for continuing education departments:

-- Traffic Sources: In web analytics, it’s good to know where your visitors come from.
+- Traffic Sources: In web analytics, it’s good to know where your users come from.
 In other words, how did they find your site?
 There are three groups of traffic sources in Google Analytics: search traffic, direct traffic, and referral traffic.

 - Direct Traffic: Direct traffic results from someone typing in your URL to their browser’s address bar.
-These visitors didn’t run a search or click over from another site.
+These users didn’t run a search or click over from another site.
 Instead, they either memorized your web address, saw it in an ad, or heard it in an ad.